Multi-Objective Hardware-Mapping Co-Optimisation for Multi-DNN Workloads on Chiplet-based Accelerators

-Each SA is a standard DNN accelerator with an array of Processing Elements (PEs) and a shared Global Buffer (GB)~\cite{chen2016eyeriss}.
+To ensure scalability, Simba~\cite{shao2019simba} proposed a Multi-Chip-Module (MCM) based multi-accelerator system, where each chiplet is a DNN accelerator (called \textit{sub-accelerator} in the bigger context) connected by a Network-on-Package (NoP).
+Each Sub-Accelerator (SA) has an array of Processing Elements (PEs) and a shared Global Buffer (GB)~\cite{chen2016eyeriss}.
 Each PE houses one or more Multiply-Accumulate (MAC) units to compute partial sums and a Local Buffer (LB) to store them.
-GB collects weights and activations from the memory (HBM/DRAM) through the NoP and distributes them to the LBs through the Network-on-Chip (NoC).
+GB collects weights and activations from memory (HBM/DRAM) through the NoP and distributes them to the LBs through the Network-on-Chip (NoC).
 Similarly, outputs are written from LB to GB and then to memory through NoC and NoP, respectively.
-Existing literature has many promising DNN accelerators that could be used as an SA chiplet to build a multi-accelerator system~\cite{qin2020sigma}\cite{shao2019simba}\cite{chen2019eyeriss}\cite{nvdia2018nvdla}\cite{aimar2018nullhop}\cite{parashar2017scnn}\cite{han2016eie}\cite{du2015shidiannao}.
+However, unlike Simba, which employs homogeneous chiplets, the proposed MOHaM framework supports heterogeneous chiplets to ensure adaptability with diverse DNNs.
+Existing literature has many promising accelerators that could be used as SA chiplets in MOHaM for DSE~\cite{qin2020sigma}\cite{shao2019simba}\cite{chen2019eyeriss}\cite{nvdia2018nvdla}\cite{parashar2017scnn}\cite{han2016eie}\cite{du2015shidiannao}.